-Power Distribution Module (PDM)
+Fuse Block/Power Distribution Module

-The fuses are located in the power distribution module in front of the steering post under the radiator/electrical access panel.
+The fuses are located in a power distribution module in front of the steering post.
+In addition, there is a 30 amp fuse on the starter relay under the seat next to the battery.

 If there is any type of electrical system failure, always check the fuses first.